 Another interesting idea: there is a fixed number of heartbeats in a lifetime.
 Mouse or elephant, doesn't matter, you get one billion heartbeats.
 Cat or human, one billion.
 Could this number have any bearing on the perception of time?
 Is a cat experiencing time seven times quicker than me?
 I doubt it, to be honest, even though the cat does have fine reflexes and can move much faster than I can - if it were so, the mice (4 year lifespan) would never get caught, because the cat (12 year lifespan) experiences time three times slower; the mice would dodge easily.

-A recent article on the BBC news website that explains 'Flicker Fusion Rate', which is a measure of how rapidly our eyes send images to the brain.
-Apparently we see in a similar way to TV show - a series of still images that change fast enough to give the impression of constant movement.
-It turns out that different creatures have different frame fusion rates, flies being between 4 - 6 times faster than us.
-The article claims that this is a measure of how time is perceived, flies seeing the world in slow motion compared to us.
+Update - I found an interesting article recently (here) on the BBC news website.
+It explains 'Flicker Fusion Rate', which is a measure of how rapidly our eyes send images to the brain.
+Apparently we see in a similar way to how TV and films work - our eyes take a series of still images that change fast enough to give the impression of smooth movement.
+It turns out that different creatures have different frame fusion rates, houseflies being between 4 - 6 times faster than us.
+The article explains that this determines how time is perceived; flies experience the world in slow motion compared to us, making them buggers to swat.
+If so, then evolution clearly did play a part.
+I'd be interested to know the flicker fusion rates for cats and mice - could that correlate with heart rate?

 More to come.
 I'd love feedback on this, if you've got this far and are moved to get in touch.